wp-plugins/youtube-channel/readme.txt

 == Changelog ==

+= 2.4.1.4 (2014-12-30) =
+* Fix: prevent Undefined Offset notice when on resource we get less items than user requested in shortcode/widget

 = 2.4.1.3 (2014-12-10) =
 * Fix: previous release broke opening lightbox for thumbnails and load YouTube website.